Eating Green Peas During Pregnancy – Benefits & Recipes

 Vitamin B9 is known to lessen defects during pregnancy and subsequent childbirth.
 Peas contain high levels of Vitamin B9 which can prevent neural tube defects in your baby, which are caused by the B9 deficiency.
 Also, peas are legumes which are needed for the healthy cognitive functioning of their unborn babies.

-Having green peas during early pregnancy is extremely beneficial as not only are they high in protein, fibre, and vitamins essential for a healthy pregnancy, but are also easy to cook and prepare dishes with.
-Here is a delicious green pea recipe for pregnant women:
+Having green peas during early pregnancy is extremely beneficial as they are high in protein, fibre, and vitamins essential for a healthy pregnancy and easy to cook and prepare dishes with.
+Here are some delicious green pea recipes for pregnant women:

 This tasty green pea soup can be enjoyed by the entire family!